rqelibari/pygonal/doc/source/transforms.rst

 rectangle results in a parallelogram; shearing a circle results in an ellipse.

-The final way to construct an :class:`~planar.Affine` instance is to use the default constructor.
+The final way to construct an :class:`~pygonal.Affine` instance is to use the default constructor.
 This accepts 6 floating point arguments that are assigned row-wise to the top 2 rows of the transformation matrix.
 This is probably only useful if you have a fixed, pre-calculated set of matrix values that you want to use::

-	>>> from planar import Affine
+	>>> from pygonal import Affine
 	>>> affine = Affine(0.2, 0.3, 0.4, 0.5, 0.6, 0.7)
 	>>> print(affine)
 	| 0.20, 0.30, 0.40|
 	| 0.50, 0.60, 0.70|
 	| 0.00, 0.00, 1.00|

-Regardless of how you instantiate :class:`~planar.Affine`, you can access the values in the matrix as elements of a row-wise sequence::
+Regardless of how you instantiate :class:`~pygonal.Affine`, you can access the values in the matrix as elements of a row-wise sequence::

 	>>> len(affine)